Gretchen Barretto: 1984–1987: Early career beginnings

-1988–1993: Softcore movies and hosting stint
+1988–1993: Softcore films and hosting stint

 In 1988, Barretto was signed by Robbie Tan to become a contract star of Seiko Films.
 In 1989, Barretto's image was revamped from being a teenybopper actress to a full-fledged sex siren.
 She appeared in several films like Ang Lihim Ng Golden Buddha, Ipaglalaban Ko, Tukso, Layuan Mo Ako!, Ama, Bakit Mo Ako Pinabayaan and Paminsan-Minsan.
 Due to the string of successful softcore films she starred in, Barretto, along with actresses Rita Avila, Cristina Gonzales and Rina Reyes, were tagged as the "ST Queens" (which stands for "sex trip") since they were among the most popular softcore actresses in Philippine cinema at that time.

-In 1992, while shooting the movie Ako Ang Katarungan, Barretto was involved in a highly controversial relationship with married actor Bong Revilla whom she had an affair with for four months.
+In 1992, while shooting the film Ako ang Katarungan, Barretto was involved in a highly controversial relationship with married actor Bong Revilla whom she had an affair with for four months.
 Barretto moved back to her home studio Regal Films in that same year.
 Some of her biggest films included Bakit Ako Mahihiya? and Kailangan Kita in which she was paired opposite Gabby Concepcion, all of which were produced by Regal Films.
 In 1994, Barretto embarked on a hosting career.
 She joined Boy Abunda in the late night talk show Show & Tell.
 It was in that same year that she ended her contract with Seiko Films in an attempt to make her image more wholesome and commercial to the public.
 Barretto left Show & Tell after she became pregnant with Tonyboy Cojuangco's love child.
 She was replaced in the show by another sexpot in Anjanette Abayari.
 The show was canceled in less than a year, after poor ratings.

 In 1993 Barretto was linked to the Brunei beauties affair.